progrium/go-extpoints/README.md

 This package, named short for "Go extension points", provides a simple component model for making your Go packages, libraries, and applications extensible in a standard way.

 It expands on the foundation of Go interfaces and provides a meta-API for accessing and registering "components", objects that implement one or more "extension point" interfaces.
-It not only lets third-party packages hook in as build-time extensions, but also encourages better organization of your own package and subpackages.
+It not only lets third-party packages hook in as build-time extensions, but also encourages better organization of your own packages.

 ## Getting the tool